About the Program

 - Assist with scheduling mandated clients to a variety of on-site and off-site services;

-- Assist in liaising with off-site community partners to complete referrals and secure accurate attendance reporting;
+- Assist with liaising with off-site community partners to complete referrals and secure accurate attendance reporting;

 - Assist with conducting client and attorney outreach to ensure all mandated clients are effectively engaged;